Kenneth S. Rogoff

 Expert Bio

-Rogoff is an elected member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the Group of Thirty, and a senior fellow at the Council on Foreign Relations.
-Rogoff is among the top ten on RePec’s ranking of economists by scholarly citations.
-He is also an international grandmaster of chess.
+Rogoff is an elected member of the National Academy of Sciences and the American Academy of Arts and Sciences.
+He has long ranked among the top ten most cited economists and is an international grandmaster of chess.

 • Project Syndicate, columnist